emilybrooks/emilybrooks.github.io/tms.md

 --------------------------------------------------
 r1
+Note: keep track of whether tsubasa's or kiria's mirrors break

 Itsuki attack mirror
-Tsubasa aerial dance archer
+Tsubasa aerial dance archer with the most health
+Kiria
+- if either tsubasa or kiria still have a mirror, kill the last enemy
-Kiria bufu shaman, flux archer, or attack mirror if they're all dead
+- bufu shaman, flux archer
+- if all the ads are dead, attack mirror

 r2
-If tsubasa died:
+If kiria/tsubasa died:
-Itsuki revive tsubasa
+revival bead
-Kiria attack mirror
+attack mirror

 otherwise:
 Itsuki attack mirror